Rosemont College picks president of Michigan school as its next leader

 “I will definitely be looking to work with corporations and work in communities to help train and meet skills gaps,” he said.

-Growing up in Defiance, Ohio, Boyers didn’t start out as an academic.
+Boyers grew up in Defiance, Ohio, and didn’t start out to be an academic.
 He became a youth minister out of high school.
-Then he decided to go to college and became the first in his family to do so.
+Then he decided to go to college, the first in his family to do so.

-With degrees from the University of Indianapolis, Saint Mary-of-the-Woods and Creighton University, Boyers also has a background in online education.
-Before coming to Cleary, he served as vice president and managing director of continuing professional studies, the national online division, for Champlain College in Vermont.
-He also previously worked at Harrison College in Indiana for a total of eight years and helped a foundation form a school for kids with word processing difficulties.
+He has degrees from the University of Indianapolis, St. Mary-of-the-Woods College, and Creighton University, and also has a background in online education.
+Before coming to Cleary, he served as vice president and managing director of continuing professional studies, national online division, for Champlain College in Vermont.
+He also previously worked at Harrison College in Indiana for eight years and helped a foundation form a school for kids with word processing difficulties.

 He understands “it’s not business as usual” in today’s challenging higher education environment, she said, which gave the board confidence.